Nuremberg day trip from Munich offers a day rich in history!

 If palaces don’t interest you, Oberschleißheim is also home to the aircraft museum arm of the Deutsches Museum.

-With its location along the S-Bahn line, this is one of the easier and quicker day trips from Munich on the list.
+With its location along the S-Bahn line, this is one of the easiest and quickest half-day trips from Munich on the list.
 It is just a short walk through town from the train station to the palace.
 In fact, you could easily visit on the way into the city from the airport.

 Rosenheim

 Roughly 30 miles southeast of Munich is the town of Rosenheim.
 While the town is a sort of midway spot between Munich and Salzburg, there’s plenty to see and explore in Rosenheim.
 The town’s Altstadt features historic architecture, like a centuries-old market gate, and dozens of buildings painted in pretty pastel colors.
-There are also a number of museums in the town, including a wood technology museum.
+There are also several museums in the town, including the Wood Technology Museum, as well as Flötzinger, the local brewery.

 Tegernsee

-Just south of Munich is the Tegernsee, a resort town.
+Just south of the city is the Tegernsee, a resort town that is among the easiest Munich day trips by train.
+Tegernsee is one of the best Munich day trips for lake lovers and hikers.
 It is a popular destination any time of the year: in the cold weather months, the nearby mountains offer skiing, while the warm weather months provide an excuse to get out on the lake or enjoy nearby hiking.
-But any time of the year, you can soak in the atmosphere at any of the numerous boutiques, cafes, or the local brewery and pub Herzoglich Bayerisches Brauhaus Tegernsee.
+But any time of the year, you can soak in the atmosphere at any of the numerous boutiques, cafes, or the local brewery and pub, Herzoglich Bayerisches Brauhaus Tegernsee.

 The nearby Wallberg mountain peak looms over the lakefront town.
 But with a quick and scenic cable car ride to the top, you can take in the view firsthand.
 If you’re feeling more energetic, you can hike to the top.